UBCDEV/uBitcoin/README.md

+# uBitcoin
-# uBitcoin - a lite version of Bitcoin optimized for CPU mining using X11 as a proof of work scheme,now in POS stage.
+- a lite version of Bitcoin optimized for CPU mining using X11 as a proof of work scheme,now in POS stage.

-1 minute block targets
+*1 minute block targets

-~21 million total coins.
+*21 million total coins

-0.399 coins per block after 1000 blocks
+*0.399 coins per block after 1000 blocks

 # What is uBitcoin?